rabbimov22x/rabbimov22x/README.md

 ## 👋 Hi, I’m Sam [Samandar Rabbimov]

 I'm a Computer Science major with a minor in Math at CUNY Baruch College in NYC, NY. <br>
-I love tackling a new challenge and working in a team!
+I love tackling new challenges and working in teams!
 Feel free to reach out if you want to collaborate!

 ### 🚀 Skills
-- **Languages**: Python, Java, JavaScript, Racket, Typescript, SQLJavaScript,
+- **Languages**: TypeScipt, Python, C++, GO, SQL
-- **Libraries**: Pandas, NumPy, scikit-learn, PuLP, PyTorch, Matplotlib, JUnit, NodeJS, ExcelJS, React, MongoDB
+- **Libraries**: Pandas, NumPy, scikit-learn, PuLP, PyTorch, Matplotlib, React, NodeJS, MongoDB
 - **Operating Systems**: Linux, Windows, macOS

 ### 🎯 Interests